dalance/termbg/README.md

 ## Detecting mechanism

-If the terminal is rxvt compatible ( `COLORFGBG` environment variable is defined ), background color is detected from `COLORFGBG`.
+If the terminal is win32 console, WIN32API is used for detection.

-On the other hand, if the terminal is xterm compatible, "Xterm Control Sequences" is used for detection.
+If the terminal is xterm compatible, "Xterm Control Sequences" is used.

 The detected RGB is converted to YCbCr.
 If Y > 0.5, the theme is detected as "light", otherwise "dark".